Discord-Botify/organization-description/README.md

 ## I want to use this right now!
 Well you can!
-Botify is currently in a beta testing phase, and you can [try it out for free](https://botify.michaelrotuno.dev).
+Botify is currently in a alpha testing phase, and you can [try it out for free](https://botify.michaelrotuno.dev).

 ## I have an idea to make this better
 We're always open to suggestions.
 Our [Discord server](https://discord.gg/868xdrY) has a channel for this, which is the preferred method of communicating.
 You can also email `michaelprotuno@gmail.com` if you wish to.